iaphub/flutter-iaphub/README.md

 ```

 ## Logout
-Call the `logout` method to log the user out.<br/>
+Call the `logout` method to log the user out.\
-The user will switch back to his anonymous user id (prefixed with 'a:').<br/>
+The user will switch back to his anonymous user id (prefixed with 'a:').

-⚠ The user will be reset, `setOnUserUpdateListener` will only be called until after the user has been loaded first (using getProductsForSale/getActiveProducts).<br/>
+⚠ The user will be reset, `setOnUserUpdateListener` will only be called until after the user has been loaded first (using getProductsForSale/getActiveProducts).\

 ```js
 await Iaphub.logout()
 ```

 ## Set user tags
-Call the `setUserTags` method to update the user tags.<br/>
+Call the `setUserTags` method to update the user tags.\
-User tags will appear on the user page of the IAPHUB dashboard.<br/>
+User tags will appear on the user page of the IAPHUB dashboard.\
 When using IAPHUB's smart listings, you'll be able to return different products depending on the user tags.

 ```js